 The Club owes its origins to a successful photographic competition promoted by Mr Bett of Anderson and Bett, a local pharmacist, and held in connection with Milngavie week 1969.The competition judge expressed surprise that with the high standard of entries, Milngavie did not have a camera club.
 A small committee was formed to rectify the situation and the first recorded meeting of the Milngavie and District Camera Club took place in December of that year.

 In 1975 the name of the club was changed to reflect the fact that many of the members lived in Bearsden, and and the following year the meetings of the club moved to the Milngavie Community Education Centre.
-From its inception the club has only had two secretaries, the late Robert Simpson (1972- 1987), and Malcolm Boddie,the present incumbent since 1987.
-Robert Simpson who latterly became the chairman and honorary president sadly died last year, but his memory is commemorated by the presentation from his son, of a trophy bearing his name, which is now competed for annually.
+From its inception, the club has only had two secretaries, the late Robert Simpson (1972- 1987), and Malcolm Boddie, the present incumbent since 1987.
+Robert Simpson became the chairman and honorary president.
+His memory is commemorated by the presentation from his son, of a trophy bearing his name, which is now competed for annually.